Response to Covid 19

 Generating Evidence on Impact of Covid 19

-- PFI has made efforts to generate evidence on impact of Covid 19.
+- PFI has made efforts to generate evidence on the impact of Covid 19.
 PFI commissioned a study in five states (UP, Bihar, Jharkhand, Rajasthan and Odisha) to assess the impact of Covid 19 on availability of services and commodities in public health facilities and outreach and work of front line workers.

 - PFI conducted a telephonic rapid assessment with adolescents and youths in three states (Rajasthan, UP and Bihar) to understand the level of knowledge, attitude and practices with regard to COVID-19 and how it is impacting them.
 Read the report and findings here.